What is De Quervain’s Release?

 De Quervain’s syndrome can sometimes be treated non-surgically with a regimen of exercises, lifestyle changes, and medications.
 However, if you experience severe symptoms or non-surgical treatments don’t alleviate discomfort, surgery may be recommended by your orthopedic hand specialist.

 De Quervain’s release can be performed using a local anesthetic which will numb the whole hand.
 First, your orthopedic hand surgeon will make a small incision near the base of the thumb and wrist.
 Your orthopedic hand surgeon will then locate the affected tendons and open the swollen tissues surrounding them, allowing the tendon to move freely and without pain.
-Once complete, the incision will be dressed and made ready for your recovery.
+Once complete, the incision will be dressed and made ready for your recovery from De Quervain’s release surgery.
 You’ll be fitted with a splint to help protect the area

 and keep it from moving.